mavera12/EHR/Generic-Module-Framework:-Transitions.md

 ## Table

 Table-based transitions are used for probabilities that vary widely between different segments or cohorts of the population.
-When the probability of an event occurring is based on any combination of patient attributes (e.g. `race`, `ethnicity`, `gender`, `age`, `smoker` status, or any other attribute in the system) you can use a `lookup_table_transition`.
+When the probability of an event occurring is based on any combination of patient [attributes](https://github.com/synthetichealth/synthea/wiki/Generic-Module-Framework%3A-Basics#attributes) (e.g. `race`, `ethnicity`, `gender`, `age`, `smoker` status, or any other attribute in the system) you can use a `lookup_table_transition`.

+A `lookup_table_transition` is defined as a JSON array that contains one or more transitions, each with a `transition`, a `default_probability`, and the `lookup_table_name` to use to lookup transition probabilities.

+The `transition` is the name of the next State to transition into, and the `default_probability` is a number (`0.0 - 1.0`) that represents the default probability of using this transition in the case that the lookup table contains no match.

+The lookup table itself should have at least `N+M` columns, where `M` is the number of transitions.
+The last `M` columns must have headers that match the transition names (i.e. declared in the JSON) and the values in those columns must be numeric probabilities between `0.0 - 1.0`.
+The first `N` columns can be any subset of patient attributes.

 ### Example

+This example consists of both JSON which defines the table-based transition in the module, and a comma-separated value (CSV) file that defines the lookup table.

 ```json
 "Determine_Condition": {